 - Constricted (smaller) pupil in the eye

-Types of Nerve Damage
+Types of nerve damage

 There are several levels of nerve damage.

-- Stretch (neurapraxia, ner-ra-PRAK-see-ah):The most common and mildest form of nerve injury.The nerve has been stretched and damaged but not torn.It generally heals on its own in four to six weeks.Children with this type of injury usually recover fully from the injury (Picture 3).
+- Stretch (neuropraxia, ner-ro-PRAK-see-ah):The most common and mildest form of nerve injury.The nerve has been stretched and damaged but not torn.It generally heals on its own in four to six weeks.Children with this type of injury usually recover fully from the injury (Picture 3).

 - Tear (rupture):The nerve is torn, but not where it attaches to the spinal cord.Children usually require surgery (Picture 4).

 - Scar (Neuroma, ner O ma): A scar may form in a stretch or tear type of injury.Some healing of the nerve may happen without surgery (Picture 5).If healing does not happen, surgery may be required.

-- Avulsion (ah-VUL-shun): The nerve root is cut from the spinal cord.Avulsion is the most serious nerve injury and early surgical treatment is necessary.
+- Avulsion (ah-VUL-shun): The nerve root is torn from the spinal cord.Avulsion is the most serious nerve injury and early surgical treatment is necessary (Picture 6).

-- Position your child so he will turn his head toward his affected arm.Place toys and mirrors on your child’s affected side so he turns his head to look at them.
+- Position your child to turn the head toward the affected arm.Place toys and mirrors on your child’s affected side so the child will turn the head to look at them.

-If there are any problems or if you have any questions, be sure to call the clinic at (614) 722-6299.
+If there are any problems or if you have any questions, please call the clinic at (614)-722-6449.